ror-community/ror-records/README.md

 ).

 1. Go to https://github.com/ror-community/ror-updates/actions/workflows/validate.yml (Actions > Create relationships in the ror-updates repository)
-2. Click Run workflow at right, choose the branch you're working on and leave "Check box to validate relationships" _unchecked_.
-If you're working on the Main branch or the directory containing the files you'd like to validate has a diffferent name from the branch you're working on, enter name of that directory.
+2. Click Run workflow at right, choose the schema version and branch you're working on, check the "Check box to skip Geonames validation" box and leave "Check box to validate relationships" and "_unchecked_.
+If the directory containing the files you'd like to validate has a different name from the branch you're working on, enter name of that directory.
 3. Click the green Run workflow button.
 4. It will take a few minutes for the workflow to run.
 If sucessful, a green checkbox will be shown on the workflow runs list in Github, and a success messages will be posted to the #ror-curation-releases Slack channel.
 If the workflow run is unsuccessful, an red X will be shown on the workflow runs list in Github and an error message will be posted to Slack.
-To see the error details, click the validate-filtes box on the workflow run page in Github.
+To see the error details, click the action run URL in the Slack message, ex `Please check: https://github.com/ror-community/dev-ror-records/actions/runs/8978212832 `
 5. If this workflow fails, there's an issue with the data in one of more ROR record JSON files that needs to be corrected.
 In that case, check the error details, make the needed corrections, commit and push the files to your working branch and repeat steps 1-3 to re-run the Validate files workflow.

 ## Generate relationships
 Relationships are not included in the intitial ROR record JSON files.
-Relationships are generated using a script [generaterelationships.py](https://github.com/ror-community/ror-api/blob/dev/rorapi/management/commands/generaterelationships.py) triggered by a Github action [Create relationships](https://github.com/ror-community/ror-updates/blob/staging/.github/workflows/generate_relationships.yml), which should be run AFTER all new and updated JSON records to be included in the release are uploaded to ror-updates.
+Relationships are generated using a script [generaterelationships.py](https://github.com/ror-community/curation_ops/blob/v2-crosswalk/generate_relationships/generate_relationships.py) triggered by a Github action [Create relationships](https://github.com/ror-community/ror-updates/blob/staging/.github/workflows/generate_relationships.yml), which should be run AFTER all new and updated JSON records to be included in the release are uploaded to ror-updates.

-*Note: Currently relationships can only be added using this process, not removed.
-Removing relationships from an existing record requires manually downloading and editing the record, and adding it to the release branch.*

 1. Create relationships list as a CSV file using the template [[TEMPLATE] relationships.csv](https://docs.google.com/spreadsheets/d/17rA549Q6Vc-YyH8WUtXUOvsAROwCDmt1vy4Rjce-ELs) and name the file relationships.csv. **IMPORTANT!
 File must be named relationships.csv and fields used by the script must be formatted correctly**.
 Template fields used by the script are: